anuhyabs/radar_prediction/README.md

 1. Can we use machine learning to predict the radar backscattering from snowex input parameters?
 2. Is there a relationship between the DMRT input parameters and SnowEx pit measurements?
 3. How much do the input parameters contribute  to the variability of the amplitude?
+4. Is there a correlation between the SWE and the amplitudes?

 ### Existing methods